LAGameStudio/ATE/README.md

 Buy it on Steam.  https://store.steampowered.com/app/738830/Atlas_Tile_Editor_ATE/

-You can also support this project either by submitting changes, bug fixes, feature additions and pull requests.
+You can also support this project by submitting issue reports, code changes, bug fixes, feature additions and pull requests.

 # Making Changes